Meet Our Rabbi

 Above all, Rabbi Perlin is a devoted wife, mother and grandmother.
 She has been happily married to her husband Gary for almost 38 years.
 The Perlins are committed to social justice and philanthropy in the Washington area and worldwide.
-Rabbi Perlin's newest title of "Savta" (grandmother, in Hebrew) to little Micah Ariel is her favorite name of all!
+Rabbi Perlin's newest title of "Savta" (grandmother, in Hebrew) to Micah Ariel and his little sister Goldie Abigail is her favorite name of all!

 In her spare time Rabbi Perlin is an avid reader of mysteries, enjoys cooking and entertaining, has a passion for home design and collecting vintage Art Deco, loves science and space exploration, dabbles in watercolor painting, and frequently travels the world, most recently to Antarctica.